 |Weight kg||Fluid, ml/day||Fluid, ml/h|

-Table 1 - Maintenance fluid volumes and rates
+Table 1a – Maintenance fluid VOLUME requirements.
+Excess volumes may cause hyponatraemia.

 Suggested maintenance fluids:

-- 5% glucose 500ml and 0.9% NaCl may be used in a ratio of 2 bags of 5% glucose to 1 bag of 0.9% NaCl.
+- 5% glucose 500ml and 0.9% NaCl may be used in a ratio of 2:1 (2 x glucose: 1 x NaCl.
 Prescribe each bag with added potassium as above.